 How this works in practice

-A law firm fields dozens of calls each day.
-Some come from prospective clients with urgent legal needs.
+A law firm has to handle multiple calls each day.
+Some come from prospective clients with an urgent need for legal services.
 Others involve billing questions, document requests, or general inquiries.
 Without any filtering layer, attorneys answer every call regardless of whether it requires legal expertise.

 XBert changes that.
 It screens each caller, captures case details, and logs them.
 Objections and concerns get recorded verbatim.
 Qualified matters route directly to the right attorney, and lower-priority inquiries receive a scheduled callback.